Xiao Yan — Outstanding, Connivance King with A Tragic Ending

 A Talented Noble, A Brave General, and An Excellent King

-Buddhism King Xiao Yan and His Unprincipled Forgiveness
+Buddhist King Xiao Yan and His Unprincipled Forgiveness

 Connivance is probably not a good thing even for normal people like parents or managers, let alone for a king with a huge amount of power.

-When these kinds of things happened, King Xiao Yan always cried and blamed himself, trying to find out his own mistakes.
+When these kinds of things happened, Xiao Yan always cried and blamed himself, trying to find out his own mistakes.

 He always believed that people could be changed and be moved by love.